Skip to main content

 Altered eco-evolutionary feedbacks in a future climate

-Predicting the consequences of climate change on biodiversity and ecosystem functioning is a pressing challenge since it constitutes a major threat to biodiversity.
-Current scenarios predict an accelerated erosion of biodiversity with climate change.
-However, uncertainties in these predictions remain large because the multiplicity of climate-change effects at all biological levels, from genes to ecosystems, and their interdependencies are still overlooked.
+Given climate change is a major threat to biodiversity and ecosystem functioning, accurately predicting its consequences is a pressing challenge.
+While current scenarios predict an accelerated erosion of biodiversity with climate change, the reliability of these predictions remain limited.
+This uncertainty stems from our incomplete understanding of the numerous and interconnected ways climate change can impact life at all biological levels, from genes to ecosystems.
 Climate change can modify species phenotype and performance through phenotypic plasticity and evolution.
-The microevolution of keystone species can spread throughout the whole ecological network due to changes in species interactions.
-Conversely, direct impacts of climate on communities and ecosystems can have ripple effects on the phenotypic distribution and evolution of all species of ecological networks.
+The microevolution of keystone species can propagate across ecological networks due to changes in species interactions, while direct impacts of climate on communities and ecosystems can have ripple effects on the phenotypic distribution and evolution of all species of ecological networks.

 ECOFEED investigates climate-dependent eco-evolutionary feedbacks using a realistic warming experiment reproducing natural conditions and thus allowing for both evolutionary and ecological dynamics to occur under a predicted climate change scenario.
-We will quantify the impacts of warmer climates on the evolution of top predator’s phenotype (Common lizards, Zootoca vivipara, WP1) and on communities structure and ecosystem functioning (WP2), and then experimentally Additional experimental studies will test for the reciprocal effects of evolutionary and ecological dynamics (WP3-4) and isolate the direct impacts of climate-induced changes of top predator phenotype on community and ecosystem functioning, and in turn the direct effects of climate-induced changes of community and ecosystem on this top predator.
-The reciprocity of effects between ecological and evolutionary dynamics will outline the extent of eco-evolutionary feedbacks (WP5).
+The first two objectives were to quantify the impacts of warmer climates on the evolution of top predator’s phenotype (Common lizards, Zootoca vivipara, WP1) and on community structure and ecosystem functioning (WP2).
+The second set of objectives were to test for the reciprocal effects of evolutionary and ecological dynamics with additional experimental studies (WP3-4) and isolate the direct impacts of climate-induced changes of top predator phenotype on community and ecosystem functioning, and in turn the direct effects of climate-induced changes of community and ecosystem on this top predator.
+Finally the reciprocity of effects between ecological and evolutionary dynamics outlines the extent of eco-evolutionary feedbacks (WP5).